How Games Can Tell Black Story(s).

 Weathered Sweater

-From the first few minutes of the game, Dot, like Dottie, is surprised when entering her grandmother’s house: “I could have sworn the door wasn’t locked.”
+From the first few minutes of the game, Dot, like Dottie, is surprised when entering her grandmother’s house: “I might have sworn the door wasn’t locked.”
 This is where a meaningful collection of keys comes into play for the first time.
 Dottie gains access to her grandmother’s home with a classic front door key.
 But it will be a glittering golden one that allows her to leap into the past from her own room.

 The flashbacks to bygone moments allow Dottie to confront intergenerational issues plaguing her family.
 The effects of structural poverty, racial discrimination and gentrification shape the story told here.